1. Are Carp bad?

 So they have a ‘Catch a Carp day’ to try and reduce the amount of carp in the river.
 A large number of people come and try to catch a carp.
 Last year I went from about 12pm to 1pm.
-A group of students from our school performed for some of the people there.
+A group of students from our school performed for some of the people inflatable tent for sale there.
 It went really well.
 Our performance was great.
 I took my shoes off and just wore my socks for the performance.
 My socks got prickles and grass all over them.
 Oops!
 It was heaps of fun!
 This is one of the many things we do at the Murray.

 REPORTER LIBBY WRITES…

 On Sunday 26th of October 13 students who were in the Murray Darling Basin Commission Youth Environment Conference went to ‘Catch a Carp Day’ to perform.
 I was first to arrive so I helped Mrs. Vorwerk unload everything.

 When Teagan and her Mum came we went in search to find where we were going to perform while Mrs Vorwerk waited for the others to arrive.
 After walking for awhile we asked someone and they told us to wait.
 While we were waiting other people came and waited with us.
 Another staff member from Catch a Carp day came and said they were going to get a marquee ready so we weren’t in the sun because it was very hot and windy.
 After waiting for a while we got in our costumes ready to perform.